lino-framework/book/docs/admin/move.rst

   then delete all data in the database on the new site and replace it with the data that has been copied from the old production site.

-- You might need to edit the file :xfile:`restore2preview.py`,  e.g.  if S2 has
+- The :xfile:`restore.py` (third part of your :xfile:`initdb_from_prod.sh`
+  script) might gives error messages e.g. when S2 has a newer version of the application and no migrators have been defined by the :term:`application developer`.

-  a newer version of the application.
-Of course you must edit this file *on the old server*, as it will be mirrored to the new server.
+  In that case you should ask support of the :term:`application developer` because it's their job to specify the details of what happens during the data migration (as documented in :ref:`lino.datamig`).
+When you get instructions to manually edit the :xfile:`restore2preview.py` file, then keep in mind that you must --of course-- edit this file *on the old server*, as it will be mirrored to the new server.

 - Restart the Lino services on the new server and check whether it now has a copy of the production data.
 Take care to check whether uploaded files